andymanitara/tweak/README.md

 To download the framework visit the [downloads page](http://dl.tweakjs.com).

-Tweak.js is separated into three parts.
-This is to keep the core functionality separated to keep things light weight for simple use cases and for the extended functionality to be optionally added into your code.
 * tweak.js (Models, View, Controller, Collection, Router, Event API, Classes)
 * tweak.components.js (Component and Components)
 * tweak.view.advanced.js (Additional view functionality)